 - Upgrades to chiller plants and central chilled water system

-- No-potable water for landscape, using industrial water only for plant establishment
+- No potable water used for landscape, using only industrial water for plant establishment

 We’ve accomplished our goal despite the fact that an aging water infrastructure also contributes to water loss such as leaks and water main breaks.